-- (a) to provide a preliminary process for the internal review of administratively reviewable decisions before the administrative review of such decisions by the Tribunal under this Act, - (b) to require administrators making administratively reviewable decisions to notify persons of decisions affecting them and of any review rights they might have and to provide reasons for decisions of administrators on request, - (c) to foster an atmosphere in which administrative review by the Tribunal is viewed positively as a means of enhancing the delivery of services and programs, - (d) to promote and effect compliance by administrators with legislation enacted by Parliament for the benefit of the citizens of New South Wales."
+(a) to provide a preliminary process for the internal review of administratively reviewable decisions before the administrative review of such decisions by the Tribunal under this Act,

+(b) to require administrators making administratively reviewable decisions to notify persons of decisions affecting them and of any review rights they might have and to provide reasons for decisions of administrators on request,

-The main new concept is that of an "administratively reviewable decision" which is defined in section 7 to mean a decision of an administrator over which, the tribunal has administrative review jurisdiction (in the Administrative and Equal Opportunity Division).
+(c) to foster an atmosphere in which administrative review by the Tribunal is viewed positively as a means of enhancing the delivery of services and programs, in section 7 to mean a decision of an administrator over which, the tribunal has administrative review jurisdiction (in the Administrative and Equal Opportunity Division).
 The tribunal has such jurisdiction if "enabling legislation" gives it to the tribunal (section 9).
 An application for review to the tribunal can only be made by an interested person (section 55).
 Subject to changes in terminology, there remains provision for formal internal reviews and reasons to be provided.